 All genres of scholarship on the causes, conduct, and effects, broadly defined, of the Civil War are eligible.
 This includes, but is not exclusive to, monographs, synthetic works presenting original interpretations, and biographies.
 Works of fiction, poetry, anthologies, and textbooks will not be considered.
 Jurors will consider nominated works’ scholarly and literary merit as well as the extent to which they make original contributions to our understanding of the period.

-Mark E. Neely, Jr., McCabe Greer Professor in the American Civil War Era at The Pennsylvania State University, will chair the prize jury.
-The other members are John F. Marszalek, Giles Distinguished Professor Emeritus of History at Mississippi State University and Leslie Rowland, Associate Professor at the University of Maryland.
+Thavolia Glymph, Associate Professor of African & African American Studies at Duke University, will chair the prize jury.
+The other members are Alice Fahs, Professor of History and Director of the Humanities Honors Program at the University of California, Irvine, and Kenneth W. Noe, Alumni Professor and Draughon Professor of Southern History at Auburn University.
 Tad Brown, President of the Watson-Brown Foundation, Inc., will serve as a non-voting member of the jury.

-Publishers are asked to send nominated books (only those published in 2012 will be considered) directly to the four jurors no later than January 31, 2013.
-The winner will be announced by August 1, 2013.
+The winner will be announced by August 1, 2014.
 The award will be presented at the SCWH banquet at the Southern Historical Association meeting, where the winner will deliver a formal address that will be published in a subsequent issue of the Journal of the Civil War Era.